-A Medical Reimbursement Plan, also known as Medical Expense Reimbursement Plans or “MERPS,” is substantially similar to a Health Reimbursement Arrangement or “HRA.”
+A Medical Reimbursement Plan, also known as a Medical Expense Reimbursement Plan or “MERP,” is substantially similar to a Health Reimbursement Arrangement or “HRA.”
 In fact, they are basically synonyms, with an HRA just being the more common phrase to use.
 However, unlike HRAs, there is no physical account linked to a MERP.
 Rather, the business will reimburse the employee for any health expense after medical service has been completed.
 With various new benefit plans now available to health care providers, many businesses are quite interested in MERPs.